General Practice Residency (GPR) Program

 Our General Practice Residency program has ten positions available each year.
 The faculty includes general dentists and specialists from the School of Dentistry and the local community.

-The University of Utah School of Dentistry has two modern, fully equipped and staffed dental clinics to give residents productive training experiences.
+The University of Utah has two modern, fully equipped and staffed dental clinics to give residents productive training experiences.

 Rotations & Clinical Training